econya/itinic/README.md

 It was created in my 'free' time (dont tell my wife or my friends) and I cannot guarantee any maintenance effort.

+## Usage

+Note that everybody can register and thus see other peoples names.

 ## Installation

 itinic is build with ruby on rails